 Manuel Muñoz Rivas turns the daily passage of a ferry on a Spanish river into a ritual crossing of sacred beauty, as the passengers’ souls wander through suspended narrations of everyday life.

-At the time of writing, early 2026, the situation in Iran is completely incomprehensible to the outside world, but above all, life-threatening for its inhabitants.
 The dream of an Iran post-Islamic Republic is not only part of the online discourse, but also of the protests on the streets.
-This is precisely what Iranian visual artist Saleh Kashefi depicts in their award-winning video And How Miserable is the Home of Evil: accompanied by an oppressive soundscape full of dissent, Iran’s Supreme Leader (finally) falls.
+This is precisely what Iranian visual artist Saleh Kashefi depicts in their award-winning video And How Miserable is the Home of Evil: Iran’s Supreme Leader (finally) falls.